-The Temple of Light arose from the lifelong dream of the founder of the Ashram, Swami Radha – a dream in which people from all paths and spiritual traditions could connect with each other and share common sacred ground.
-The Temple represents finding the Light in our own hearts and the shared Light in all traditions.
+The Temple of Light arose from the lifelong dream of the Ashram’s founder, Swami Radha – a dream in which people from all paths and spiritual traditions would connect with each other and share common ground.
+The Temple represents finding the Light in our own hearts and the sacred in all traditions.

 REJUVENATING AND REPURPOSING OUR BUILDINGS

 “Use what we have first” has been one of the Ashram’s mottos since this spiritual centre first began in 1963.
 When the property was purchased, the abandoned buildings were converted into living, dining, class and devotional spaces.
 Most of the buildings in use at the Ashram today were built in the 1970s.
 We continue to care for and upgrade these buildings, and have repurposed several of them to allow for more guest and resident living space.
 This includes renovations for easier access for people with mobility limitations, more bathrooms and more welcoming places for families.

 As more guests and Karma Yogis choose to visit the Ashram, our facility needs continue to grow.
 Currently, we need a structure where children can play and learn while protected from the sun and rain.
 In honour of our Saraswati lineage, we envision a designated space for art and music.
 As our long time sanyasins and residents age, we want them to be able to stay at the Ashram as long as they can.
 For this to be more possible, we would like to establish housing and facilities especially designed for elders.

 WATER SYSTEM UPGRADE

 The Ashram still relies on the water system that was put in place in the 1970’s.
 It is now time to upgrade this system so the Ashram can be more resilient as we experience the effects of climate change.
 Summers are increasingly hotter and drier and forest fires more frequent.
 Our need for a more robust water supply is evident.